Let’s face it, spaghetti squash might not cut it as a substitute for a full plate of pasta noodles, but it can be delicious!

 If your goal is to eat clean to lose weight, then this No-Pasta Spaghetti Squash with Tomato Sauce recipe is a must-try.

-I like to have it as a light summertime meal for the family, and then have the leftovers as a mid-afternoon snack, which might sound odd, but I find that it fills my stomach enough to make it to dinner, and at only 200 calories per 1-1/2 cup, it fits any healthy weight loss plan.
+I like to have it as a light meal for the family, and then have the leftovers as a mid-afternoon snack.
+I find that it fills my stomach enough to make it to dinner, and at only 200 calories per 1-1/2 cup, it fits any healthy weight loss plan.

 For a more hearty meal, you can add a half or full pound of cooked ground turkey or beef to the dish and sprinkle with Parmesan cheese.